tudorz23/GlobalWaves-part3/README.md

 * Similarly, data for the `Monetization` command is being constantly updated, with every artist that is getting a revenue being registered in the `monetizedArtists` map, which contains specific details regarding his revenue.
-* For handling the `Notification` functionality, a new `user` abstract class was added, `ContentCreator`, offering an easy way to store the list of creators a user is subscribed to.
+* For handling the `Notification` functionality, a new `user` type abstract class was added, `ContentCreator`, offering an easy way to store the list of creators a user is subscribed to.
 * A new utility class, `MapOperations`, was added, containing static methods for operations applicable on maps.
 Map sorting is done using `streams`, `Comparators` and `Collectors`, the sorted entries being stored in